atejada/BlagBox/README.md

 Well, as developers, we most likely spend a lot of our time in the terminal, so why not have access to our email, calendar and contacts?
 Read, reply and delete emails, schedule a meeting from an email or update your contacts in an easy way.

+## How can you make it work on the terminal?

+Easy!
+I'm using [Textual](https://textual.textualize.io/) the best framework to build Terminal applications on Python.

 ## How do we handle Email, Calendar and Contacts access?

 We're using [Nylas](https://www.nylas.com/products/) because I'm a former employee and because it's actually the easiest way to handle communications.